NicoNeureiter/DeveloperManual/README.md

 * the [MASTER](http://tgvaughan.github.io/MASTER/) [@vaughan2013stochastic] BEAST 2 package is a general purpose package for simulating stochastic population dynamics models which can be expressed in terms of a chemical master equation.
 * SimSnap for SNAPP [@bryant2012inferring] is a custom build implementation in C++ for simulating alignments for a fixed tree and SNAPP parameters.
 * The `beast.app.seqgen.SequenceSimulator` class in BEAST 2 can be used to simulate alignments for general site models using reversible substitution models.
 See [testSeqGen.xml](https://github.com/CompEvol/beast2/blob/master/examples/testSeqGen.xml) for an example.
-* Models implemented in other phylogenetic software packages, such a BEAS 1, MrBayes, RevBayes, allow sampling a distribution using MCMC.
+* Models implemented in other phylogenetic software packages, such a BEAST 1, MrBayes, RevBayes, allow sampling a distribution using MCMC.
 * The `beast.core.DirectSimulator` class in BEAST 2 can be used to draw samples from distributions in BEAST that extend `beast.core.distribution.Distribution` and implement the `sample(state, random)` method.
 You can set up an XML file and run it in BEAST.
 Here are a few examples: [testDirectSimulator.xml](https://github.com/CompEvol/beast2/blob/master/examples/testDirectSimulator.xml), [testDirectSimulator2.xml](https://github.com/CompEvol/beast2/blob/master/examples/testDirectSimulator2.xml), and [testDirectSimulatorHierarchical.xml](https://github.com/CompEvol/beast2/blob/master/examples/testDirectSimulatorHierarchical.xml).